 - Open and check if the chicken pieces and the potatoes are cooked and soft.
 Turn heat off.

 - Following same instructions as above adding all ingredients to the instant pot insert pot and close the lid.
-Turn vent to sealing position and press 'pressure cook'.
-Set time for 15 mins.
-After pressure cooking is done, release steam and open the pot.
+Turn vent to sealing position and press 'pressure cook' button.
+Set time for 15 mins (you may have to press + or - to change time to 15 mins; If you are using only boneless chicken pieces, pressure cook only for 10 mins).
+After pressure cooking is done, let steam release naturally (i.e. till the valve goes down) and then open the pot.

 Tomatoes are optional in this curry.
 I skip them now since I am nightshade free and the curry comes out still great!